-- 1. We have considered whether the Employment (Pay Equity and Equal Pay) Bill ('the Bill') is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act'). - 2.
-We have not yet received a final version of the Bill.
-This advice has been prepared with the latest version of the Bill (PCO 19861/24.0).
-We will provide you with further advice if the final version of the Bill includes amendments that affect the conclusions in this advice. - 3.
-We have concluded that the Bill appears to be consistent with the rights and freedoms affirmed in the Bill of Rights Act.
+- 1. We have considered whether the Employment (Pay Equity and Equal Pay) Bill ('the Bill'), a member's Bill in the name of Denise Lee MP, is consistent with the rights and freedoms affirmed in the New Zealand Bill of Rights Act 1990 ('the Bill of Rights Act'). - 2.
+We note that the Bill is essentially indistinguishable from a previous Government Bill, the Employment (Pay Equity and Equal Pay) Bill 2017, which lapsed on 22 August 2017.
+This Bill differs from the previous Government Bill in that there are some minor and inconsequential changes to terminology in the explanatory note, and updates to dates contained in the transitional provisions in Schedule 1 of the Bill. - 3.
+We have therefore reached the same conclusion contained in our previous advice that the Bill appears to be consistent with the rights and freedoms affirmed in the Bill of Rights Act.
 In reaching that conclusion, we have considered the consistency of the Bill with s 14 (freedom of expression) and s 19 (freedom from discrimination).
-Our analysis is set out below.
+Our analysis conforms with our previous advice, and is set out below.